lucas-albers-lz4/ferrovis/README.md

 # ⚡ Ferrovis

 **Iron Strength** - A mobile-first fitness accountability app designed for absolute beginner weight lifters.
-Track your workouts, connect with a buddy or coach, and build sustainable lifting habits through social accountability and smart motivational techniques with **Full Weasel Mode™** psychological manipulation.
+Track your workouts, connect with a buddy or coach, and build sustainable lifting habits through social accountability and smart motivational techniques.

 ## 🎯 **Core Problem**